Finnoy Travel - Travel Stories and Reviews

 Elevator lobby

-It's hard to believe that the ferry is more than 30 years old since it is in so good condition.
+It's hard to believe that the ferry is over 30 years old since it is in such good condition.

 Other Services on the Ferry

 There were numerous other amenities aboard the Silja Symphony that we didn't have the chance to experience this time.
 The Promenade boasts several high-quality restaurants and bars.
-At the top of the ferry, there is a disco called New York Club & Lounge where you can also enjoy karaoke when the night is still young and party later.
+At the ferry's top is a disco called New York Club & Lounge, where you can enjoy karaoke when the night is still young and party later.
 For those seeking relaxation, a visit to the ferry's spa is a recommended option.
-In the summer, spending time on the outer decks is a delightful choice, but during the winter, people primarily go outside for smoking.
+Spending time on the outer decks is a delightful choice in the summer, but during the winter, people primarily go outside for smoking.

 Outer deck of Silja Symphony

-Silja Symphony has also outer decks but in the wintertime, people prefer to stay inside.
+Silja Symphony also has outer decks, but people prefer to stay inside in winter.

-The big selection of the services is the reason why many people come to this ferry just for relaxing.
-They do not even exit the ferry at Stockholm but enjoy the ferry's amenities.
+The big selection of the services is why many people come to this ferry just for relaxing.
+They do not even exit the ferry at Stockholm but enjoy its amenities.
 A day in Stockholm cruise is an inexpensive way to unwind even though you can easily spend hundreds of euros on the ferry if you avail of all the services you like.

 Bow of Silja Symphony